MikeG621/YOGEME/Readme.txt

 ==========
 Version History

- - (TIE, XWA) Test function will now detect the platform per the mission location and launch there instead of default [Issue #20]
+ - (TIE-XWA) Test function will now detect the platform per the mission location and launch there instead of default [Issue #20]
  - (All) Test menu item moved under Tools, changed to &Test (suggestion per Issue #20)
  - (All) The MissionVerify path setting will now revert to default if it's missing
  - (XWA) Added [Objects] ObjectProfile_fg_# hook support